 Vacations.

-MileagePlus Dining: This is United's dining portal.
-Earn MileagePlus when purchasing
+MileagePlus Dining: Earn MileagePlus when purchasing

 from